Running out the clock: Baseball

 Baseball does not have a game clock, although some aspects of the game do have time limits, most notably the pitch clock adopted by Major League Baseball (MLB) starting with the season.
 Despite the absence of a game clock, stalling tactics have been used in baseball.
-In games that were played before the advent of stadium lighting or were subject to a relatively early curfew, losing teams would sometimes waste time in the hopes that darkness or curfew would come before the game was declared official—a baseball game scheduled for nine innings is not official until five innings have been completed, or 4 1/2 innings if the home team is winning.
-For most of baseball history, games ended before becoming official were re-played from the beginning at a later date, thus giving a losing team incentive to waste time under some circumstances.
+In games played before the advent of stadium lighting or subject to a relatively early curfew, losing teams sometimes wasted time in the hopes that darkness or curfew would come before the game was declared official—a nine-inning baseball game is not official until five innings are complete (or 4 1/2 innings if the home team is winning).
+For most of baseball history, games ended before becoming official were replayed from the beginning later, which gave a losing team incentive to waste time under some circumstances.
 Such deliberate attempts to slow down play are subject to a forfeit being declared.
 The most recent major-league example occurred on July 18, 1954, when the St. Louis Cardinals were assessed a forfeit after wasting time while losing to the Philadelphia Phillies.